The Complete Honest Hands-On Review Of Panasonic EVA1

 The bonus is that you can now use in-camera stabilization on non-stabilized lenses like cinema primes or vintage stills.

-I’m not going to lie: This system isn’t as good as the Optical ones with stabilized stills lenses, nor is it as good as the IBIS sensor stabilization you get with DSLRs like the Sony A7s or Panasonic S1H.
+I’m not going to lie: This system isn’t as good as the Optical ones with stabilized still lenses, nor is it as good as the IBIS sensor stabilization you get with DSLRs like the Sony A7s or Panasonic S1H.

-Furthermore, it is only effective with focal lengths of 35mm or wider – any longer than this, and you start to see some really bad image artifacts that look like rolling shutter effects (and if the movement is extreme with wider lenses too).
+Furthermore, it is only effective with focal lengths of 35mm or wider – any longer than this, and you start to see some really bad image artifacts that look like rolling shutter effects (and if the movement is extreme with wider lenses, too).

 In other words, it’s an option, but use it carefully!